saidulalimallick04/artfolio-creative-showcase-frontend/README.md

-# Firebase Studio
+# ArtFolio

-This is a NextJS starter in Firebase Studio.
+This is a Next.js starter project for ArtFolio, a creative showcase for artists.

-To get started, take a look at src/app/page.tsx.
+To get started, take a look at `src/app/page.tsx`.